DaveLeroy64/desktop-gui/readme.md

 DESKTOP GUI

-For doing useful python things easily
+For doing useful python things easily.
+Work in progress, much more to be added.

 To do: